ryneches/Shand/README.md

 sequencing errors.
 If you want to change this threshold, run the pipeline like so :

+    ```python
     myproject.run( cutoff=4 )
+    ```

 This will discard sequences that appear four or fewer times.

 After unique sequnces are identified, four new `pandas` `DataFrames` will be attached to the problem object.

+* `myproject.count_table`          : raw counts of each sequence for each sample
+* `myproject.abundance_table`      : relative abundance of each sequence for each sample
+* `myproject.host_count_table`     : raw counts of each sequence for each host
+* `myproject.host_abundance_table` : relative abundance of each sequence for each host

+This is similar to an OTU table, except that no clustering has been performed (if it makes you feel better, you can think of them as OTUs with a 100% identify threshold).

 ##### Align unique reads